Booking Tickets in Advance

 I had seen plenty of photos and videos from friends and online.
 It looked like the kind of show that would only be able possible to stage here in Tokyo.
-I had not been sure if it was the right thing to go to with an 11 year old but after reading a few comments online I had decided to give it a go and find out for ourselves.
+However, I had not been sure if visit the Robot Cafe and its mad show with an 11 year old but after reading a few comments online I had decided to give it a go and find out for ourselves.

 I have always found Shinjuku station a bit confusing with all the different train lines and exits, plus miles and miles of tunnels.
 You can walk for perhaps 2 or 3km underground literally from one stop east or north of the station to one stop south or west, and with all the shops in the underground passages it is easy to get lost.
 It is perhaps the busiest station in the world in terms of numbers of passengers per day.